skshm-verma/Employee-Management-System/README.md

 Employee Management System using Spring Boot, Thymeleaf and MySQL database.

 ## Tools and technologies used:
-Java 11
+-Java 11
-Spring Boot
+-Spring Boot
-Spring Data JPA (Hibernate)
+-Spring Data JPA (Hibernate)
-MySQL
+-MySQL
-Thymeleaf
+-Thymeleaf
-IntelliJ
+-IntelliJ

 ## How it looks